chen-dylan-liang/IK_Visualizer/README.md

 - Select `XArm7` or `Unitree dog + arm` from the Robot menu.
 - Drag a colored IK target sphere in the scene.
-- The blue sphere marks the current end-effector position.
+- The colored sphere marks the current end-effector position.
 - The colored line shows the current position error from the end-effector to its target.
 - Enable `Smooth` to penalize large joint changes between frames.